laro/Cilia/1 Basics/3 Functions.md

         - ~~Keyword `inout` is also to be given at the caller: `swap(inout a, inout b)`~~
             - No, because
                 - it is verbose,
-                - it is not a reliable warning/guarantee, that the argumemt may be changed, as any reference-like type (e.g. `Span<T>`) allows change even without `inout`.
+                - it is not a reliable warning/guarantee that the argument may be changed, as any reference-like type (e.g. `Span<T>`) allows change even without `inout`.
         - Examples:
             - `for inout str in stringArray { ... }`
                 - `str` is `String&`